 The Science behind SAS

-Recent advances in brain research has made it possible to develop the SAS method which is now being researched, developed and implemented at SAS Centres and by SAS Providers in the U.K., Ireland, The Netherlands, Germany, Poland, Turkey and Cyprus.
+Recent advances in brain research has made it possible to develop the SAS method which is now being researched, developed and implemented at SAS Centres and by SAS Providers in the U.K., Ireland, The Netherlands, Germany, Poland, Luxembourg, Turkey, Cyprus, Azerbaijan, Qatar and the United Arab Emirates.

 The SAS programmes use music, speech and tones, administered through headphones, as a tool to reach and activate the two brain hemispheres.
 As sounds from the right ear go mainly to the left and sounds from the left ear mainly to the right side of the brain, it is possible to activate the brain in a co-ordinated manner.